binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

              "pre-commit": ["lint", "validate"]
           }

       Keep in mind that `pre-commit` hooks can be very useful for all sorts of checking of things immediately before your code is committed.
-For example running security tests mentioned previously with the [OWASP ZAP API](#process-agile-development-and-practices-security-regression-testing).
+For example running security tests mentioned previously in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) with the OWASP ZAP API.
 2. Chrome extension
 3. Firefox extension
 4. Grunt plugin